readthedocs/website/content/posts/10-year-anniversary.md

 Read the Docs was started at a [48-hour open source sprint in 2010](https://www.ericholscher.com/blog/2010/aug/16/announcing-read-docs/), and grew to become a large part of the Python documentation ecosystem within a few years.
 Based on that success and the stress that came with it, we [created a company](https://www.ericholscher.com/blog/2014/oct/24/announcing-read-the-docs-for-business/) to focus on sustainability in 2014.
 We've been working on Read the Docs as a project for 14 years, and a company for 10 years.

-This post will reflect on the last 10 years of trying to make open source sustainable.
+We're excited to be celebrating our 10 year anniversary, and wanted to reflect on the journey that we've been on.
+Not too many people get the opportunity to work on an open source project for this long, and we're grateful to the community that has supported us over the years.

 ## Our sustainability model